symfony/symfony-docs/components/phpunit_bridge.rst

 ==================

-    The PHPUnit Bridge component provides utilities to report legacy tests, and usage of deprecated code a `ClockMock` for time-sensitive tests.
+    The PHPUnit Bridge component provides utilities to report legacy tests, and usage of deprecated code and a helper for time-sensitive tests.

 It comes with the following features: